valleyofdoom/PC-Tuning/README.md

 ## 6.20.
 Configure PCI Link Speed for Devices

 Set PCIe link speed to the maximum supported such as ``Gen 4.0``.
 This may be represented as gigatransfers per second (GT/s) ([1](https://en.wikipedia.org/wiki/PCI_Express#Comparison_table)).
-This helps with alleviating unexpected behaviour and issues.
+This helps with alleviating unexpected behavior and issues.

 ## 6.21.
 Fan Curves